ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 ### Deploy BlueCompute to IBM Cloud Private

 IBM Cloud Private contains integration with Helm that allows you to install the application and all of its components in a few steps.
 This can be done as an administrator using the following steps:
 1. Click on the user icon on the top right corner and then click on `Configure client`.
 2. Copy the displayed `kubectl` configuration, paste it in your terminal, and press Enter on your keyboard.
 3. Initialize `helm` in your cluster.
+If you are using `IBM Cloud Private` version `2.1.0.2` or newer, we recommend you follow these [instructions](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0.2/app_center/create_helm_cli.html) to install and initialize `helm`.
+If you are using an earlier version (2.1.0.1 or earlier) of IBM Cloud Private, please use the following command:
    ```
    $ helm init
    ```